~November 2019 Winners~

 exercises, worksheets, examples of excellent monologues and more.

-can last one week or several, it’s entirely up to you!
+The project can last one week or several, it’s entirely up to you!

 To participate in the contest, teachers must have an existing membership to Drama Notebook, or join Drama Notebook for at least one month during the current year.
 After logging into an account or joining Drama Notebook, teachers will download the world’s greatest Monologue Lesson Plan, contest rules, and suggestions for how to run their own mini-monologue contest in the classroom!
 Teachers will be able to submit as many monologues as they wish from each class.